 Okay, so I have opened the Pandora's box of free (as in freedom) hardware.
 Purism has not claimed to have eliminated all binary and proprietary blobs from their hardware.
 But they understand the importance of heading in that direction and deserve to be supported, not criticized, for not having succeeded 100% yet.

 I promised to discuss Purism's business model.
 Instead of investing large amounts of their own money in grandiose schemes, they get an idea, estimate what it will cost to bring it to fruition and produce X number of units, and then they crowd-fund it.
 If there is not the interest they thought there would be, presumably the project doesn't go forward and nothing but some time and effort is lost.
 If there is intesest, the project goes forward, pre-funded, and hopefully succeeds.
 So far, this model has worked for them.
 I have put my money where my mouth is.
-I already have paid for and am awaiting my Purism Librem-5 phone (hopefully in early 2019) to replace my Android phone, which besides having a lousy OS, violates everything I believe in.
-I have not coughed up the money to replace my relatively new Asus 17-inch gaming computer with a Librem-15, but when the former starts to feel old, I intend to do so, unless it seems better just to buy a monitor and drive it with my phone.
+I already have paid for and am awaiting my Purism Librem-5 phone (hopefully in the first half of 2019) to replace my Android phone, which besides having a lousy OS, violates everything I believe in.
+I have not coughed up the money to replace my relatively new Asus 17-inch gaming computer with a Librem-15, but when the former starts to feel old, I intend to do so, unless it seems better just to buy a monitor and drive it with my Librem phone.